elibattistoni/DataScienceCapstone/Capstone_PresentationNextWordPredictionApp.md

 ## Next Word Prediction App - conclusions

-- The app can be found here:
+- The app can be found [here](https://elisab.shinyapps.io/myCapstoneApp/)

-- The code can be found here:
+- The code can be found [here](https://github.com/elibattistoni/DataScienceCapstone)